Reducing Waste in the Workplace

 Americans generate approximately 258 million tons of waste a year.
 And nearly two thirds of that ends up in landfills.
 At home, it’s easy to see how much trash you pull to the curb every week, but what about at work?
 Maybe it’s time to take a closer look at your company’s sustainability plan and consider what could be done to reduce waste and, in turn, reduce waste costs.

 The first step is to analyze your current waste processes:

 Then, consider what you could change.
 Here are a few examples:

 Think before you print.
 Can you make a double-sided copy?
 Can you print fewer copies and circulate them around the office rather than printing a copy for everyone?
 Can you just send an email?
 Simple measures can significantly reduce paper waste in your office.
-Also, investing in high quality copiers, computers and other equipment and implementing a regular maintenance program can help reduce e-waste.
+Also, investing in high-quality copiers, computers, and other equipment and implementing a regular maintenance program can help reduce e-waste.

-Choose cloth napkins over paper, silverware over plastic utensils and washable dishes over paper or Styrofoam.
+Choose cloth napkins over the paper, silverware over plastic utensils, and washable dishes over paper or Styrofoam.
 Though washing dishes takes more effort, the cost savings can be significant.
 Donate extra food, and if your company has significant food waste, consider a composting program.
 Approximately 95% of food that could be composted ends up in landfills and incinerators.1 Food waste is heavy and expensive to haul, so composting is an effective way to cut costs.

 Ladson Garbage Company is a family owned and operated business.
 We have provided service for the upstate of South Carolina since 1963.
 Our foundation is built on quality, reliability and reasonable prices.
 The Ladson Garbage Company prides itself on honesty and integrity to achieve a high standard of work.